How can I make my application stand out from the crowd?

-Our interview process will provide you with the best opportunity to excel.
+Our interviews provide you with the best opportunity to excel.
 We want to find out about your technical skills and competency strengths and depending on the role you have applied for, we may ask you to complete other tasks.
-This could include an online assessment or exercise on the day, as just an example.
+This could include an online assessment or exercise on the day, as an example.

-We will always provide you with a full brief and plenty of time to prepare and will be on hand to guide you through the process.
+We will always provide you with a full brief and plenty of time to prepare, and we will be on hand to guide you through the process.

 What preparation should I do?

-- If you require any reasonable adjustments for your interview please let us know
+- If you require any reasonable adjustments for your interview, be sure to let us know

 - Put your phone on silent to avoid distractions

-- Be yourself, smile, be confident & make eye contact
+- Be yourself, smile, be confident and make eye contact

 - Relax, speak clearly and take your time to answer the questions

 Our competency framework defines the behaviours required for good job performance which helps us to achieve current and future business needs.
 We have 4 core competencies for all colleagues and a further 3 leadership competencies for our people managers.